Same-sex marriage in South Dakota: Native American nations

 The Indian Civil Rights Act, also known as Public Law 90–284 (Wóope 90–284), primarily aims to protect the rights of Native Americans but also reinforces the principle of tribal self-governance.
 While it does not grant sovereignty, the Act affirms the authority of tribes to govern their own legal affairs.
 Consequently, many tribes have enacted their own marriage and family laws.
 As a result, the Supreme Court's Obergefell ruling did not automatically apply to tribal jurisdictions.
 Same-sex marriage is legal on the reservation of the Oglala Sioux Tribe.
 A memorandum by the tribal attorney from January 25, 2016, confirmed that same-sex marriages are not prohibited under tribal law.
 The first same-sex marriage in the reservation was performed at the Tribal President's Office in Pine Ridge shortly thereafter.
 On July 8, 2019, the Oglala Sioux Tribal Council passed a same-sex marriage ordinance in a 12–3 vote with one abstention, amending the Tribal Code to recognize same-sex marriages.

 Native Americans have deep-rooted marriage traditions, placing a strong emphasis on community, family and spiritual connections.
 While there are no records of same-sex marriages being performed in Native American cultures in the way they are commonly defined in Western legal systems, many Indigenous communities recognize identities and relationships that may be placed on the LGBT spectrum.
 Among these are two-spirit individuals—people who embody both masculine and feminine qualities.
 In some cultures, two-spirit individuals assigned male at birth wear women's clothing and engage in household and artistic work associated with the feminine sphere.
 Historically, this identity sometimes allowed for unions between two people of the same biological sex.
-Among the Lakota, two-spirit people—known as wíŋkte (/lkt/)—were regarded as sacred.
-They occupied a third gender role in Lakota society, fulfilled ceremonial and spiritual roles, including preparing the traditional Sun Dance (Wiwáŋyaŋg Wačípi) and served as medicine people.
+Among the Lakota, two-spirit people—known as wíŋkte (/lkt/)—are regarded as sacred.
+They occupy a third gender role in Lakota society and traditionally fulfilled ceremonial and spiritual roles, including preparing the traditional Sun Dance (Wiwáŋyaŋg Wačípi) and serving as medicine people (wičháša wakȟáŋ).
 Marriage with women was forbidden for most wíŋkte, but some nevertheless married women and had children without giving up their two-spirit status.
 Often, they would marry already-married men who had wives and children.
 Chief Crazy Horse married one or two wíŋkte in addition to his cisgender wives.
 Some wíŋkte practiced polyandry, taking up to twelve husbands, while others remained unmarried, erecting their own tipis where they were visited by men for sexual intercourse.